 FUND CONTRIBUTOR 2019 (R'000) 2020 (R'000) 2021 (R'000) 2022 (R'000)

 Department of Rural Development and Land Reform, R19 614 - - -

-Western Cape Department of Economic Development,

-Environment and Tourism R7 000 R10 000 -
+Western Cape Department of Economic Development, Environment and Tourism R7 000 R10 000 -

 DSAC R25 000 - -

 Nissan R1 404 - -

 Department of Tourism R40 000 R40 000 -

 Pick N Pay R2 267 - -

 Transnet Port Terminals - R15 000 R250

 Bakubung Platinum Mine - R3 000 -

 City Of Ekurhuleni Metropolitan Municipality R0 R33 000 R0

 Limpopo Department of Economic Development, Environment and Tourism - - R10 000

 SOIC-CDT - - R9 000

 the dtic Allocations - - R491 659 R800 000

 Northern Cape Department of Economic Development, Environment and Tourism - - R30 000

 Department of Transport R1 135 000

 NC Gov Economic Development & Tourism R27 225

 Steve Tshwete Municipality R20 000

-Solidarity Grant Funding R273 000
+Solidarity Grant Funding R116 400

-Sun City R2 925

-TOTAL R95 286 R101 000 R540 909 R2 255 150
+TOTAL R95 286 R101 000 R540 909 R 2 138 625

-The table above provides a summary of contributions received in the last four (4) financial years.
-It depicts that the NEF has received a total of R2.9 billion in third party allocations in just four years - a growth of around 6% during the 2019/20 reporting year, was followed by a much impressive growth of over 100% in the 2021/22 reporting year.
+The table above provides a summary of contributions received in the last three (3) financial years.
+It depicts that the NEF has received a total of R737 million in third party allocations in just three years - a growth of around 6% during the 2019/20 reporting year, in this important indicator was followed by a much impressive growth of over 100% in the 2020/21 reporting year.
+A long-term observation shows that over R1.4 billion in contributions have been received from both private and public sector partners since inception of the ESD programme in 2012.
 This high value of partnerships raised from diverse institutions highlights that there is a form of consensus regarding the need to accelerate transformation in South Africa.
 It also signifies that over the years the NEF has built a strong reputation in managing enterprise and supplier development support through partnerships with various entities across the public and private sectors.

 The NEF continues to explore more ESD funding partnership opportunities to diversify its source of capital and maximisation of Empowerment Dividend.
+The NEF is currently in talks with between 5 and 8 potential partners to raise over R1.80 billion in the next 2 financial years.
 Our commitment and drive towards the empowerment agenda is fuelled by the economic exclusion, high unemployment and poverty that continue to face black people.